Anterior/Posterior Lumbar Fusion Surgery

 Some spine surgeons feel that if stabilization is achieved both through an anterior and a posterior approach, patients can be mobilized earlier in the postoperative period.
 Studies have shown that fusing both sides of the spine in the lower back does lead to a very high fusion rate (greater than 95% of these cases will achieve a solid fusion).

 A drawback of the procedure is that both an anterior incision in the abdomen and a posterior incision in the low back need to be done.
-Some spine surgeons prefer to achieve anterior and posterior stability through a PLIF procedure, although there are drawbacks to approaching the disc space through a posterior approach (please see the PLIF section).
-Spine surgeons with a strong comfort level with doing ALIF surgery generally prefer an anterior/posterior approach.
+Some spine surgeons prefer to achieve anterior and posterior stability through a PLIF procedure, although there are drawbacks to approaching the disc space through a posterior approach (please see PLIF surgery).
+Spine surgeons with a strong comfort level for doing ALIF surgery generally prefer an anterior/posterior approach.

-This technique does provide for very high rates of spinal fusion, but the spine fusion surgery is quite extensive and carries the risks inherent in both the ALIF and the posterolateral gutter fusion procedures.
+This technique does provide for very high rates of spinal fusion, but the spine fusion surgery is quite extensive and carries the risks inherent in both approaches.
+However, a trade off may involve aggressively distracting the anterior disc space so that the posterior portion of the surgery can be minimized.
+Some surgeons are even combining an anterior approach with percutaneous pedicle screws to minimize the dissection and subsequent morbidity of the posterior approach.